HKpowerStudio

 Record your family stories to share with future generations.
 These conversations will help with future decision-making.

-We all want our loved ones to remember us, and for some people, things are beautiful tributes.
+We all want our loved ones to remember us.
+Certainly, for some people, things are beautiful tributes.
 Keeping a handful of meaningful items can help you remember and honor their legacy.

 Of course, there will be family and friends who will choose to honor and remember their loved ones without the stuff!
 Maybe they have vivid or photographic memories of events and connect to that person through other means (spiritual, oral, or written history).
 Sharing your story (via a letter, video, voice recording, or conversation) may be enough!

-If your loved ones don’t want your things, don’t feel hurt!
+Don’t feel hurt if your loved ones don’t want your things!

 Locate groups or organizations with similar interests where you can donate part of your estate.
 Be prepared to release your attachment to the outcome.
 Your family and some organizations will not want everything you’re leaving behind.
 That’s not a reflection of how they feel about you or the value of your life.